MicrosoftDocs/win32/desktop-src/direct3darticles/directx-warp.md

 When you install the [Platform Update for Windows 7](https://support.microsoft.com/kb/2670838) on Windows 7 SP1 or Windows Server 2008 R2 SP1, that operating system then includes the Direct3D 11.1 runtime and a version of WARP that supports Direct3D 11.x when used with [feature levels](https://docs.microsoft.com/windows/desktop/direct3d11/overviews-direct3d-11-devices-downlevel-intro) 9\_1, 9\_2, 9\_3, 10\_0, 10\_1, and 11\_0.

-Windows 8, Windows Server 2012, and Windows RT include the Direct3D 11.1 runtime and a new version of WARP.
+Windows 8, Windows 10, Windows Server 2012 & above, and Windows RT include the Direct3D 11.1 runtime and a new version of WARP.
 This version supports Direct3D 11.x when used with [feature levels](https://docs.microsoft.com/windows/desktop/direct3d11/overviews-direct3d-11-devices-downlevel-intro) 9\_1, 9\_2, 9\_3, 10\_0, 10\_1, 11\_0, and 11\_1.

+Windows 10 Fall Creators Update (1709) includes a new version of WARP that supports [Direct3D 12](https://docs.microsoft.com/en-us/windows/win32/direct3d12/direct3d-12-graphics) feature levels 12\_0 and 12\_1.

 The minimum computer requirements for WARP are the same as for Windows Vista, specifically: